Thursday, November 28, 2024

 Now, as for the movie’s meaning and/or message, it is obviously Coppolas attempt at an allegory about how the crumbling of society in our modern times is historically embedded, but I’m not sure how the abstract architectural adventures of Cesar really makes any purposeful point.
 I may someday though.

-But at this time, I can’t in good faith recommend MEGAPOLIS.
+But at this time, I can’t in good faith recommend MEGALOPOLIS.
 It struck me as a pretentious, badly acted, poorly paced, messy, cringingly weird, but eye-poppingly beautiful piece of catastrophic cinema made from what I bet is one of the nuttiest screenplays ever (written by Coppola himself with no help!).
 It does say something that I would watch it again as I feel like I may get something out of another viewing, but I really don’t think casual non-film geek movie-goers will connect to this perplexing passion project, and make it a hit.
 I’ll be very surprised if it does well at the box office this weekend.

-I will say it would probably make a good double feature with the new re-release of CALIGULA: THE ULTIMATE CUT, as MEGAPOLIS often plays like that decadent yet prestigious porno (produced by Penthouse Bob Guccione’s no less), but without the mass orgies.
+I will say it would probably make a good double feature with the new re-release of CALIGULA: THE ULTIMATE CUT, as MEGALOPOLIS often plays like that decadent yet prestigious porno (produced by Penthouse Bob Guccione’s no less), but without the mass orgies.

 More later...